-The first input form is a generalized pmie rule file such as those found below /var/pcp/config/pmieconf//.
+The first input form is a generalized pmie rule file such as those found below /var/pcp/config/pmieconf/\/\.
 These files contain the generalized rules which pmieconf is able to manipulate.
 Each of the rules can be enabled or disabled, or the individual variables associated with each rule can be edited.

-The second form is an actual pmie configuration file (that is, a file which can be interpreted by pmie, conforming to the pmie syntax described in Section 5.3, page 71).
+The second form is an actual pmie configuration file (that is, a file which can be interpreted by pmie, conforming to the pmie syntax described in "Specification Language for pmie", page 68).
 This file is both input to and output from pmieconf.